Dr Amna Nazir

-Amna Nazir is a Lecturer on the LLB programme and the School’s first academic with research expertise in Islamic Law.
-Amna is an alumna of both the University of Warwick and the University of Birmingham.
-She is also a graduate of two Islamic seminaries having received a traditional Islamic education spanning a decade.
-She was awarded doctoral funding by the prestigious AHRC Midlands4Cities DTP, receiving the rare privilege of undertaking interdisciplinary research across Birmingham City's School of Law and the University of Birmingham's School of Theology.
+Dr Amna Nazir is a lecturer with research expertise in Islamic law and international human rights.
+She is an alumna of the University of Warwick, the University of Birmingham, and two Islamic seminaries having received a traditional Islamic education spanning a decade.
+She was awarded doctoral funding by the prestigious AHRC Midlands4Cities, receiving the rare privilege of undertaking interdisciplinary research across Birmingham City's School of Law and the University of Birmingham's School of Theology.
 Her thesis was selected by the AHRC as part of their impact study.

 Amna is a member of the School of Law’s Centre for Human Rights.
 Her research lies at the intersection of Islamic law and the UN’s Universal Periodic Review mechanism.
-She is contributing to the enhanced understanding of human dignity in Islam with a specific focus on the use of the death penalty and its engagement with International Law.
+She is contributing to the enhanced understanding of human dignity in Islam with a specific focus on the use of the death penalty and its engagement with international law.
 She has been invited by the Foreign and Commonwealth Office to advise the British government on their strategy for bilateral engagement in death penalty cases and has held an advisory role to NGOs such as Reprieve and SHRI.

 At the international level, Amna has contributed to Sudan’s Universal Periodic Review (Geneva) and drafted a report to the UN Human Rights Committee on General Comment 36, providing technical advice to the United Nations body dealing with the global standard on the right to life.
-She has successfully presented her research at several conferences in the UK and abroad to a varied audience.
+She continues to present her research nationwide and internationally.

-Amna serves on the Executive Committee for The Islamic and Middle Eastern Studies (TIMES) Forum, University of Birmingham.
-The Forum was founded with the aim of promoting and providing a platform for postgraduate research on Islam and the Middle Eastern world and organises an annual conference for postgraduate researchers.
+Amna serves as the Chair for The Islamic and Middle Eastern Studies (TIMES) Forum at the University of Birmingham.
+The Forum was established to foster and support scholarly exchange on Islam and the Middle Eastern world and organises an annual symposium for postgraduate researchers.
 She has also contributed to the world famous ‘Birmingham Quran’ project and has been invited to act as an exhibition facilitator in the UAE.